Curricular Practical Training (CPT)

 - Change of Degree Program or Level.
 All program changes such as major, secondary major, minor or degree level must be updated in the SEVIS system.

 - Discuss Transfer Plans with a designated school official (DSO).
 F-1 students who wish to transfer to another school or to go on to attend graduate school after graduating from Austin Peay State University must notify a DSO.

 - Copies of Immigration Documents.
-F-1 students should keep copies of all immigration documents including the following: passport photo page, visa in passport, I-94 Form, current I-20, and all copies of any I-20 issued.
+F-1 students should keep copies of all immigration documents including the following: passport photo page, visa in passport, I-94, current I-20, and copies of any I-20 issued.

 - Making Plans for International Travel.
 An F-1 student must have the second page of the I-20 form signed by a university DSO before traveling.
 The signature date on the I-20 is valid for only one year of travel; check to make sure the signature is and will be valid upon return.
 Before leaving the F-1 student must check to make sure that the student visa will still be valid upon re-entry into the U.S. If not, the student will need to apply for a new visa prior to return to the U.S.

 - Read the information about CPT.